Our programmes encourage people to be more energy efficient, reduce carbon emissions and switch to renewable energy at

-This programme makes homes warmer, drier and healthier through retrofitted insulation for low-income home owners and tenants.
+This programme makes homes warmer, drier and healthier by offering grants for ceiling and underfloor insulation.

 Product standards and labelling

 We regulate energy efficiency standards and labelling for products and appliances such as fridges, washing machines, dryers and computer equipment.
 This means that the worst-performing products are kept out of the New Zealand market, and that you can compare products by looking at the energy labels.

 Energy use by businesses (excluding transport) accounts for about 50% of New Zealand’s total energy use, and more than 40% of our energy-related carbon emissions.